By David Mitchell

 In the Guardian article, Mitchell spoke about ‘delayed gratification’ and not doing what other writers were doing.
 The one thing I did appreciate with the ‘delayed gratification’ was that when the fantasy stuff came back in full force, it picked up the plot where it left off, made me revisit Holly’s section again, and then her encounter with Esther Little and Marinus made more sense.

 The reader may have clean forgot what happened in the early chapters because several hundred pages have passed.
 So all the weird stuff that happened to Holly when she was a teen, it all gets explained at the end.
-Which was -- Holly as a child was plagued by visions and voices.
-Immacule Constantin stalked Holly as the next victim for her immortal cult.
+Holly, as a child, was plagued by visions and voices.
+Immaculée Constantin stalked Holly as the next decanting victim for her immortal cult.
 The doctor who treated Holly was Dr. Marinus who neutralized her psychic voltage to protect her from the cult.
-Immacule then kidnapped and murdered Holly’s little brother, who had actually died from hepatitis a year earlier and whose body was inhabited by a powerful Horologist.
+Immaculée then kidnapped and murdered Holly’s little brother, who had actually died from hepatitis a year earlier and whose body was inhabited by a powerful Horologist.

 This review “gets” The Bone Clocks and sums up what Mitchell was trying to achieve.